terryyrret/uploadstr/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)
 [![License](https://img.shields.io/badge/license-GNU_AGPL_v3-blue.svg)](https://opensource.org/license/agpl-v3/)

-Static file server that allows for uploading files, deleting files, viewing a list of uploaded files, or statically serving files from a URL.
+A static file server that allows for uploading files, deleting files, viewing a list of uploaded files, or statically serving files from a URL.
 Uploading, deleting, and viewing a list of files uses Nostr HTTP Auth (NIP-98) to authenticate the user.
+This service is meant for self-hosting and not intended for large scale use.

+## Motivation
+Why depend on a service like nostr.build when you can upload images and videos to your own service?
+A centralized service like nostr.build can take down your images and videos which results in viewers of your affected notes seeing HTTP 404 Errors and missing potentially important context.
+Running a service like uploadstr reduces that liability because you are not dependent on a service entirely managed by someone else.

 ## Features
 - RESTful API Endpoints